Rated: Not good enough

 Zara is owned by Inditex.

 Its labour rating is 'not good enough'.
 Half of its final stage of production is undertaken in Spain, a medium risk country for labour abuse.
-It received a score of 51-60% in the Fashion Transparency Index.
-It likely publishes detailed information about its supplier policies, audits and remediation processes.
-It publishes a detailed list of suppliers in the final stage of production and some information about the findings of supplier audits.
-It publishes some information about forced labour, gender equality or freedom of association.
+It received a score of 31-40% in the 2021 Fashion Transparency Index.
 There is no evidence it ensures payment of a living wage in its supply chain.
 It discloses some policies to protect suppliers and workers in its supply chain from the impacts of COVID-19.

 Its animal rating is 'not good enough'.
-It has a formal animal welfare policy aligned with Five Freedoms.
-It uses leather, down and exotic animal hair.
-It states that it sources wool from non-mulesed sheep.
+It has a formal animal welfare policy aligned with Five Freedoms but has no clear mechanisms to implement.
+It uses leather and exotic animal hair.
+It has a policy to source wool from non-mulesed sheep but does not provide evidence on how it is implemented.
 It does not use fur, angora or exotic animal skin.
 There is no evidence it traces any animal products to the first stage of production.

 Zara is rated 'Not good enough' overall.